The links below correspond to screens in the software.

 In most states, the child support data entries are all on a single screen.

-It is important that you make your entries on this screen, and not on the Forms & Reports tab.
+It is important that you make your entries on this screen, and not directly on the guideline worksheet.

-That is because these entries carry not only to child support, but also to the tax calculation, the financial affidavit, the Budget Report, What If Analysis, Guideline What If, and so on.
+That is because these entries on the "Support Data" screen carry not only to child support, but also to the tax calculation, the financial affidavit, the Budget Report, Child Support What If, Other What If, and so on.

-Entries that you make directly on the child support calculation screen on the Forms & Reports tab will not carry anywhere else.
+Entries that you make directly on the child support guideline worksheet will not carry anywhere else.

-The child support result appears in a banner at the bottom of the screen and updates with each entry you make.
+The child support result appears in a banner at the top of the screen and updates with each entry you make.

-Click the “add child” button to add a child.
+Click the "add child" button to add another child.

 The child's birth date is used to determine whether the child is of eligible age.
 It is also used in the projections, relating to step-downs of child support in future years.